 And the movie reel plays over and over.

 In recent months the ebb and flow has stopped ebbing.
 The new highlights of the film include the beautiful, towering redwoods that surround my house crashing down on us all.
 Despite knowing the profound unlikeliness that that will ever happen.
-Despite a professional inspection and a glowing report card.
-And now, instead of acclimating or my brain simply reaching fatigue with being able to keep up the pounding of fear, it just plays on and on.
+Despite a professional inspection and a glowing redwood report card.
+And it's different this time - now, instead of acclimating or simply reaching fatigue with being able to keep up the pounding of fear, it just plays on and on.

 At the point where it was causing my thinking to border on irrational, I knew it was time for help.
 Plus, it has been almost 40 years of this.
 I am tired of it.

 I know, in the same way I know that rain falls down, that being human obligates me to a social contract that includes doing my everything to ensure that others’ lives are not made harder or smaller by my issues.
-This includes not driving my husband insane with a need for constant reassurance, or financially undermining us with ridiculous measures to keep trees from falling when they already have no intention of doing so.
-The bidirectional physics of love means that he helps me and is patient with me, and it also means I do what needs to be done to keep him (or me, or my children) from, at best, frustration, or, at worst, co-dependence.
+This includes not driving my husband insane with a need for constant reassurance, or financially undermining us with ridiculous measures to keep trees from falling when they have no intention of doing so.
+The bidirectional physics of love means that he helps me and is patient with me, and it also means I do what needs to be done to keep him (or me, or my children) from - at best - frustration, or - at worst - co-dependence.

 I am intimately acquainted with the consequence of bipolar disorder and addiction and I know that the familial reach of mental health issues is nearly as far as being Irish and having freckles.
-But I can also see the place…just there…where security and a sense of safety were supposed to develop, but could not.
-I can see the barren patch of earth where they were supposed to grow, nurtured by my environment until they were strong enough to weather their own weather.
-But that is not what got to happen.
+But I can also see the place deep inside…just there…where feelings of security and a sense of safety were supposed to develop, but could not.
+I can see the barren patch of earth where they were should have grown, nurtured by my environment until they were strong enough to weather their own weather.
+But that is not what happened.
 So I have spackled that place and built over and around it with diligence and information seeking, trying to replace courage with attentiveness and irrational fears with facts.
 But now, in this time where I have created the safest most secure life I could possibly have, that hole in my psyche has latched on to tall trees as its newest manifestation.